TheNotoriousNRB/BestOfTheBest/README.md

 A place to find the best resources to learn something (Specifically CS).
 I'll try to provide the description or atleast point it out with a brief description of the resource.

 <h1>Instructions:</h1>
 To add a website.
 Please follow the protocal below:

 - Link to the website - Brief short description

 To add a Book.
 Please follow the protocal below.
 (If u want to upload a book please upload free content.
-Or just provide the book name)
+Or you just provide the book name below!)
 - Book name - Author name - Brief short description (More Updates comming soon!)